-Non-primary production income – the sum of the amounts reported in the following fields:
+7.82 Non-primary production income – the sum of the amounts reported in the following fields:

-Interest (7.761)9
+Interest (7.76)

+Interest exempt from withholding (7.119)

-Unfranked distributions from trusts (7.1613)
+Unfranked distributions from trusts (7.116)

-Other taxable Australian income (7.176)5
+Other taxable Australian income (7.81)

-less the amount reported in the Other allowable trust deductions (7.93) from the sum of the above fields.
+Less the amount reported in the Other allowable trust deductions field (7.95) (for UTDs only)

-If the Non-primary production income field is greater than zero then the Type of payment field must be set to UTD.
+If the Non-primary production income field is greater than zero then the Type of payment field must be set to AMT or UTD.

-eductions relating to distributions – allowable deductions incurred by the unit holder that are payable from the investment account to the trust out of the trust distribution
+7.83 Deductions relating to non-primary production distributions – allowable deductions incurred by the investor, for example, management fees, that are payable from the investment account to the trust out of the trust distribution that are not deductions relating to the distribution of primary production income which are reported at Deductions relating to distribution of primary production income field.

-If the Other deductions relating to distributions field is greater than zero then the Type of payment field must be set to UTD.
+If the Deductions relating to non-primary production distributions field is greater than zero then the Type of payment field must be set to AMT or UTD.

-CGT concession amount – the non-assessable capital gains tax (CGT) discount amount of the Australian and foreign source capital gain included in the share of the net income distributed to the investment account.
-It also includes the amount of capital loss or net capital loss applied by the trust to reduce capital gains made that is reflected in the payment.
+7.84 CGT concession amount or AMIT CGT gross up amount – the capital gains tax (CGT) discount amount of Australian and foreign source capital gains included in the share of the distribution for trusts other than AMITs.

+For AMITs, members are treated as having a capital gain of double the trust discount capital gain included in their attributed amount - show only that additional member amount here.

+For non-AMITs it also includes certain distributed amounts in respect of trust capital gains against which trust losses have been applied – the ATO plans to publish interpretive advice on this amount in the 2017 income year.

-If the CGT concession amount field is greater than zero then the Type of payment field must be set to UTD.
+If the CGT concession amount or AMIT CGT gross up amount field is greater than zero then the Type of payment field must be set to AMT or UTD.

-Net capital gain – the net amount of income from Australian and foreign sources subject to CGT and included in the distribution to the investment account.
-This amount is the sum of the following fields:
+7.85 Net capital gain –this amount is the sum of the following fields:

-Capital gains discounted method (7.2079) 1
+Capital gains discount method - Taxable Australian property (7.120)

-Capital gains indexation method (7.80)
+Capital gains discount method – Non-taxable Australia property (7.121)

+Capital gains other - Taxable Australian property (7.122)

-Capital gains other method (7.281)3
+Capital gains other – Non-taxable Australian property (7.123)

-If the Net capital gain field is greater than zero then the Type of payment field must be set toUTD.
+If the Net capital gain field is greater than zero then the Type of payment field must be set to AMT or UTD.

-Total current year capital gains – the total amount of income from Australian and foreign sources subject to CGT and included in the distribution to the investment account.
-This amount is greater than or equal to the sum of the following fields:
+7.86 Total current year capital gains –this amount is greater than or equal to the sum of the following fields:

-Capital gains discounted method (grossed up amount) (7.2079) 1
+Capital gains discount method - Taxable Australian property (grossed up amount) (7.120)

-Capital gains indexation method (7.80)
+Capital gains discount method – Non-taxable Australian property (grossed up amount) (7.121)

+Capital gains other – Taxable Australian property (7.122)

-Capital gains other method (7.281)3
+Capital gains other – Non-Taxable Australian property (7.123)

-Do not include the CGT concession amount in the calculation of the Total current year capital gains field.
+Do not include the CGT concession amount or AMIT CGT gross up amount in the calculation of the Total current year capital gains field.

-If the Total current year capital gains field is greater than zero then the Type of payment field must be set to UTD.
+If the Total current year capital gains field is greater than zero then the Type of payment field must be set to AMT or UTD.

-Taxable foreign capital gains – the foreign capital gain component that is deemed to be foreign income under division 770 of the ITAA 1997 that is included in the distribution to the investment account.
+7.87 Taxable foreign capital gains – the foreign capital gain component that is deemed to be foreign income that is included in the distribution or is attributed (for AMITs), to the investment account.

-If the Taxable foreign capital gains field is greater than zero then the Type of payment field must be set to UTD.
+If the Taxable foreign capital gains field is greater than zero then the Type of payment field must be set to AMT or UTD.